MaureenHubka/School_District_Analysis/README.md

 ![image_DelivTwoShot_7_2.png](DelivTwoShot_7_2.png)

-# Deliverable 3: A written report for the school district analysis
+# Deliverable 3: School district analysis

 ## Overview of the school district analysis: Explain the purpose of this analysis.